NymGram

 How It Works

 Paste your JSON string into the input text area.
 Click the "Format & Validate" button.
-The tool attempts to parse the input using `JSON.parse()`.
-If the JSON is valid, it_s then re-formatted using `JSON.stringify(parsedData, null, 2)` which adds 2-space indentation.
+The tool attempts to parse the input using JSON.parse().
+If the JSON is valid, it's then re-formatted using JSON.stringify(parsedData, null, 2) which adds 2-space indentation.
 The beautified JSON is displayed in the output area.
 If the input is not valid JSON, an error message indicating the issue (often with a line or character reference) is shown.

 Tips for Better Usage